Skip to content

 • Have a business plan, marketing plan (for after certification), and/or an Organic Systems Plan for transitioning to certified organic production and/or be in the process of completing these plans

-• Submit supporting financial documentation (i.e. Profit and Loss Statements from current and previous years, tax documentation such as Schedule F)
+• Submit supporting financial documentation (i.e. Profit and Loss Statements from current and previous years)

 • Have a minimum of five years of agricultural production experience